NBA-leading Suns rout Lakers; James reaches 10,000 assists

 Associated Press

-PHOENIX (AP) — Devin Booker scored 30 points, Deandre Ayton had 23 points and 16 rebounds and the NBA-leading Phoenix Suns routed the Los Angeles Lakers 140-111 on Sunday night.
+Devin Booker scored 30 points, Deandre Ayton had 23 points and 16 rebounds in just 27 minutes and the NBA-leading Suns routed the Lakers 140-111.

+Booker also had 10 assists and four steals.
+Mikal Bridges added 18 points to help Phoenix move 40 games over .500 at 54-14.
+The 140 points were a season high for the Suns.

+Davis told reporters before the game that the Lakers would have beaten the Suns last year in their postseason series had he not been sidelined with a groin injury.

 LeBron James led the Lakers, who have lost 10 straight road games, with 31 points, seven rebounds and six assists.
 He did not play in the fourth quarter.